lissonpsantos2/digitalocean-droplet-manager/readme.md

 ### Panel requirements

-Before trying to use this application, you have to be sure that you have a load balancer on digitalocean that is associated to an specific tag.
+Before trying to use this application, you have to be sure that you have a load balancer on digitalocean that is associated to a specific tag.

-You must also have an droplet image or snapshot that will serve as the base image for creating the new droplet.
+You must also have a droplet image or snapshot that will serve as the base image for creating the new droplet.

 ### 1. Configure the application

-First of all you must follow the lumen docs for the application installation, after finishing this step you can add your custom env vars on .env file:
+First of all you must follow the [lumen docs](https://lumen.laravel.com/docs) for the application installation.
+Add your custom enviroment variables on .env file:

 - DO_API_KEY={YOUR DIGITAL OCEAN API KEY}
 - DO_DEFAULT_IMAGE={YOUR DIGITAL OCEAN BASE IMAGE OR SNAPSHOT}
 - DO_DEFAULT_REGION={YOUR DIGITAL OCEAN REGION}
 - DO_DROPLET_DEFAULT_TAG={YOUR DIGITAL OCEAN DEFAULT TAG NAME}

-Second, you can make a copy of the ```schedules.json.example``` to ```schedules.json``` and add on it your required droplet creation schedules.
+You can also make a copy of the `schedules.json.example` to `schedules.json` and add on it your required droplet creation schedules.

-Third, digitalocean provides a cloud-config option when creating a droplet, you must make a copy of ```storage/docs/cloud-config.yaml.example``` to ```storage/docs/cloud-config.yaml``` and put on it all the routines that you desire to be run after que droplet instantiation
+Digitalocean provides a cloud-config option when creating a droplet, you must make a copy of `storage/docs/cloud-config.yaml.example` to `storage/docs/cloud-config.yaml` and put on it all the routines that you desire to be run after queue droplet instantiation

 ### 2. Running the application

-The project provides a ```docker-compose.yml``` file, so you can execute it with a docker-compose command.
+The project provides a `docker-compose.yml` file, so you can execute it with a docker-compose command.

 After that, you have to create a cron job that will execute a get request every minute to trigger the schedule:run inside the container: